kazsk1/timeto/README.md

 ```

 ## Usage
-1. Change UTC (RFC3339) into target time on a timezone abbreviation such as "JST", "PDT", and "SGT"
+1. Change UTC (RFC3339) into target time on a timezone abbreviation such as JST, PDT and SGT
 ```
 timetoUTC [YYYY-MM-DDTHH:MM:SSZ] [TG Abbr]
 ```